Ajn0r/cat-mouse-game/README.md

 ### Bugs

-- One bug found was that the player could not leave the name input blank, but they could however enter more than one blankspace and it would be accepted.
+- One bug found was that the player could not leave the name input blank, but they could however enter more than one blank space and it would be accepted.
   - The solution was using .strip() to the name input and that solved the issue

-## Depoloyment
+## Deployment

 The game was deployed to Heroku without any errors.
 I used the Code Institute video to remind myself how to do it.